oaerobert/Time-Series-Data-Modelling-STATA/README.md

 ### 1. **Exploratory Data Analysis (EDA)**
    - Derive summary statistics to describe the dataset numerically.
-   - Plot scatter and line graphs to visualize the data and explore relationships between variables.
+   - Plot scatter and line graphs to visualise the data, and then explore any relationships between variables.
    - Demonstrate correlation numerically through summary statistics.

 ### 2. **Regression Analysis**